k3rn3lpanicc/ccc-demo/README.md

 **What this does:**

 - Starts Hardhat local Ethereum network
-- Provides 20 test accounts with 10,000 ETH each
+- Provides 100 test accounts with 10,000 ETH each (for gas)
 - Network runs on `http://127.0.0.1:8545`

 **Keep this terminal running.**